Realizability of tropical pluri-canonical divisors: Tropical k -Hodge bundle

 \begin{mydef} Let $D \in \Div(\Gamma)$ be a divisor.
 We define the \emph{linear system} of $D$ to be

 \end{mydef}

 The canonical divisor of a tropical curve $\Gamma$ without legs is defined as

 If $\Gamma$ has legs, then we define $K_\Gamma$ to be the canonical divisor of the tropical curve arising from $\Gamma$ by removing the legs.
 Note that contrary to the classical situation there is a canonical element in the canonical linear system.
 Furthermore, note that $\deg K_\Gamma = 2g(\Gamma) - 2$.
-The elements of $\vert k K_\Gamma \vert $ are called \emph{pluri-canonical}.
+The elements of $\vert k K_\Gamma \vert $ are called \emph{pluri-canonical} divisors -- they are effective divisors by definition.